Integrate with Bitbucket Server

 Restricts the ability to update issues with commands in commit messages to members of the specified group.
 VCS changes from users who are not members of the selected group are still attached to related issues, but any commands that are specified in their commits are ignored.

 Stores the names of the branches that you want to monitor for changes.
-For Bitbucket Server integrations, use the short name instead of the fully qualified name of the branch.
+For Bitbucket Server integrations, use the fully qualified name of the branch.
+That is, use the

 If the address that you entered as the Repository URL when you connected to Bitbucket Server points to a specific branch, this branch is automatically added to the list of monitored branches when you set up the connection.